opvious/sdk.ts/packages/cli/README.md

 opvious api logs # View server logs
 ```

-Under the hood these commands wrap `docker-compose` to manage the server's image
+Under the hood these commands wrap `docker compose` to manage the server's image
 along with its dependencies ([`compose.yaml`][API server compose]).